NewPath-Consulting/wap-addon-member-directory/README.md

 == Changelog ==

+= October 15 2024 - 1.0.2 - fixed bug to allow loading last page of a directory =

-= Decemnber 14 2022 - 1.0.1 - fixed installation bug found on some sites, added support for  large WildApricot contact and member directories =
+= December 14 2022 - 1.0.1 - fixed installation bug found on some sites, added support for  large WildApricot contact and member directories =

 = August 9 2022 - 1.0.0 - first public release =